Twitter suspended a reporter over a joke, but not his threat-making trolls

 Last week, HuffPo reporter Luke O’Brien revealed the identity of prominent anti-Muslim Twitter account, @AmyMek, in a widely shared exposé.
-Mek had been known for spreading islamophobic memes at a rapid clip, accruing prominent followers like Sean Hannity and being retweeted by Donald Trump.
+Mek had been known for spreading Islamophobic memes at a rapid clip, accruing prominent followers like Sean Hannity and being retweeted by Donald Trump.
 O’Brien’s reporting uncovered the person behind the account, “shady vegan” Amy Mekelberg, whose husband was an executive at the WWE.
 Mekelberg was not at all happy about being reported on, even before her husband lost his job once the story came out.
 Her followers were not happy either.
 O’Brien’s piece on Mekelberg unleashed a vocal army of dedicated trolls on a targeted harassment campaign against the reporter, which included numerous threats.

-Twitter responded by issuing a suspension… of O’Brien’s account.
+Twitter responded by issuing a suspension–of O’Brien’s account.

 Here is just a small sampling of the kind of direct threats tweeted at O’Brien.